Dirt Diggers Digest Guide to Strategic Corporate Research

 Court filings

-Once your docket search has turned up an interesting case, the way to find out more about the matter is to look at the actual documents that have been filed by the parties.
+Once your docket search has uncovered an interesting case, the way to find out more about the matter is to look at the actual documents that have been filed by the parties.
 These would include things such as the original complaint (in a civil matter) or indictment (in a criminal matter), briefs, motions, depositions and transcripts of court proceedings.
-In the past , these documents were available only in hard-copy form at the clerk’s office of the court in which the case was filed.
-The federal courts, however, developed an extension of PACER that allows subscribers to view images of court filings on their home or office computer.
-Courtlink also provides access to these filings.
+For federal cases, these documents are available through PACER.
+Courtlink provides access to these filings as well as documents from numerous state courts.

 Verdicts, Judgments and Liens